 I have worked as a Teaching Assistant for the MIT courses “Introduction to Art History” and “Modern Art and Mass Culture.”
 I completed the Kaufman Teaching Certificate Program in 2016.

-I have developed syllabi for the following courses: Global Modern and Contemporary Art, American Art in a Global Context, Queer Visual Culture, The Visual Culture of Medicine, Art and Activism, Postmodernisms, and The Crisis of Art Criticism: History, Theory, Form.
+I have also developed syllabi for the following courses: American Art in a Global Context; Queer Visual Culture; Modern Art, Health, and Disability; Art and Activism; and The Crisis of Art Criticism: History, Theory, Form.